 Because COVID-19 has disrupted so many facets of our lives, many people are experiencing increased stress and isolation, and associated declines in their wellness and mental health.
 The Riverwood Conservancy is dedicated to doing everything we can to help our community through this challenging time.

 When people spend time in natural environments, the benefits they can experience reduced anxiety, lower blood pressure, improved immune function, and increased sense of wellbeing.
 More than ever, we recognize the importance of providing programs and spaces that invite people to connect with nature in a safe, responsible, and respectful way.
-Any programming that takes place at Riverwood will adhere to public health guidelines, including mask-wearing requirements and limits on group size.
+Any programming that takes place at Riverwood will adhere to public health guidelines, including physical distancing measures, mask-wearing requirements, and limits on group size.

 Are you holding virtual events?